bnielsencodes/SecurePass/README.md

 - Vanilla JavaScript
 - Mobile-first workflow

-### What I learned
+### What I Learned

 This project really challenged my Javascript knowledge.
 Luckily I was able to find the resources linked below that helped me further understand some of the things I was struggling with.

 One thing I struggled with was I was facing an issue where the password strength wouldn't update until the second instance of generating a password.
 It took a little tinkering around with the JavaScript before I realized that I needed to store the generated password in a variable before the proceeding logic in the function.

 ### Continued development

 I really wanted to use React with this project, but am not comfortable enough with it yet so I stuck to HTML, Tailwind CSS, and vanilla JavaScript.
 I plan on continuing to improve my React skills and knowledge so I can feel more confident to use it on future projects.

-### Useful resources
+### Useful Resources

 - [How to Make a Password Strength Checker](https://youtu.be/2_4tEdyNfO0) - This YouTube video by CodingLab helped me understand some of the javascript functionality behind checking the strength of a generated password.
 - [Building a Password Generator with JavaScript](https://www.studytonight.com/post/building-a-password-generator-with-javascript) - This is a great article which helped me understand some of the JavaScript functionality behind generating a random password.
 I'd recommend it to anyone still learning this concept.